AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

   dependencies.

 `
-import numpy as np
+- import numpy as np
-import pandas as pd
+- import" pandas as pd
-import matplotlib as mpl
+- import" matplotlib as mpl
-import matplotlib.pyplot as plt
+- import" matplotlib.pyplot as plt
-%matplotlib inline
+- %matplotlib inline
-import seaborn as sns
+- import" seaborn as sns
 `
-- let open a blank vim file
+- open a blank vim file
 - press << q >> followed by a letter << p >> | this will create a vim macro @p
 - press << i >> to enter into insert mode
 - type all lines which you want to include